 Are you a beer lover who has to cut out gluten?
-Don’t worry; you mustn’t give up your favorite Drink!
-A revolution in brewing has led to many delicious gluten free beer options.
+Don’t worry; you mustn’t don’t give up your favorite drink!
+A revolution in brewing has led to many delicious gluten-free beer options.
 Brewers have mastered using ingredients like sorghum, millet, buckwheat, and rice to craft beers without compromising flavor.

 The top 12 best gluten free beer are: